Greg Spires

-Gregory Tyrone Spires (born August 12, 1974) is a former American football defensive end in the National Football League (NFL).
-He was drafted by the New England Patriots in the third round of the 1998 NFL Draft.
-He played college football at Florida State.
+Gregory Tyrone Spires (born August 12, 1974) is an American former professional football player who was a defensive end in the National Football League (NFL).
+He was selected by the New England Patriots in the third round of the 1998 NFL draft.
+He played college football for the Florida State Seminoles.

-Spires was also a member for the Cleveland Browns, Tampa Bay Buccaneers, and Oakland Raiders.
+Spires was also a member of the Cleveland Browns, Tampa Bay Buccaneers, and Oakland Raiders.
 He earned a Super Bowl ring with the Buccaneers in Super Bowl XXXVII.

 College career

 Greg Spires played college football at Florida State University as a Seminole.
-He was a four-year letterman from 1994-1998.
-His NFL Draft status dropped to the third round as a result of a cracked fibula entering the end of his junior year.
+He was a four-year letterman from 1994 to 1998.
+His NFL draft status dropped to the third round as a result of a cracked fibula entering the end of his junior year.
 It carried through to three games of his senior season.
 Also, Spires did not start in his junior season.
 Throughout his college career, he played the positions of linebacker, nose guard, and defensive end.
 Greg Spires was redshirted in 1993.

 Professional career

 New England Patriots

 After being drafted by the New England Patriots (3rd round, 83rd selection overall), Spires played in 15 games including the playoff appearance that the Patriots had.
 He recorded two sacks against the Jacksonville Jaguars in the postseason.
-During the 1999 season, he played 11 games until he suffered a hip injury against the Buffalo Bills on November 28, 1999 and eventually was placed on injured reserve for the remainder of the 1999 season.
+During the 1999 season, he played 11 games until he suffered a hip injury against the Buffalo Bills on November 28, 1999, and eventually was placed on injured reserve for the remainder of the 1999 season.
 In 2000, Greg Spires had a great year.
 He played in all 16 games, and started two of them.
 Spires recorded a career high 6 sacks and tied Willie McGinest for the team lead.
 Spires also forced three fumbles.
 He was re-signed by the Patriots on April 30, 2001.
 Because of team issues, Greg Spires was released by the Patriots towards the start of the 2001 season, on September 3, 2001.
 He was claimed and signed by the Cleveland Browns the very next day.